Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2022 entry

 For a business enterprise or innovation idea, to attend a research conference, or to apply for money to support a student competition or similar, you can apply for funding from:

 BSc (Hons) - Institute of Physics (IOP)

-Recognised by the Institute of Physics (IOP) for the purpose of eligibility for Associate Membership.
+Accredited by the Institute of Physics (IOP) for the purpose of partially meeting the educational requirement for Chartered Physicist.